neliaterrazas/order-pizza/README.md

 ## Known Bugs

-_This current version does not display your order after submitting_
+_This current version does not display your order after submitting; however, we do believe it is there._

 ## Support and contact details